open-telemetry/oteps/text/0000-template.md

 }
 ```

-The SDK extension will periodically read a config from the service.
-If it fails to do so, it will just use the default config, or the most recent successfully read config.
+The SDK will periodically read a config from the service using GetConfig.
+If it fails to do so, it will just use either the default config or the most recent successfully read config.
 If it reads a new config, it will apply it.

-Export frequency from the SDK depends on Schedules.
-There can only be one Schedule for now, which defines the schedule for all metrics.
-The schedule has a CollectionPeriod, which defines how often metrics are exported.

-In the future, we will add per-metric configuration.
-Each Schedule also has inclusion_patterns and exclusion_patterns.
-Any metrics that match any of the inclusion_patterns and do not match any of the exclusion_patterns will be exported every CollectionPeriod (ie. every minute).
-A component will be added that can export metrics that match a pattern from one Schedule at that Schedule's collection period, while exporting other metrics that match the patterns of another Schedule at that other Schedule's collection period.
+The export frequency of a metric depends on which Schedules apply to it.
+If the metric matches any of a Schedule's inclusion_pattern and does not match any of it's exclusion_patterns, it will be exported at that Schedule's CollectionPeriod.
+Metrics can match multiple Schedules.

 The collector will support a new interface for a DynamicConfig service that can be used by an SDK, allowing a custom implementation of the configuration service protocol described above, to act as an optional bridge between an SDK and an arbitrary configuration service.
 This interface can be implemented as a shim to support accessing remote configurations from arbitrary backends.
 The collector is configured to expose an endpoint for requests to the DynamicConfig service, and returns results on that endpoint.

-The collector will support both implementing a standalone DynamicConfig service, and combining
-DynamicConfig service and Exporter implementations for monitoring and tracing backends that
-have integrated remote configurations.

 ## Trade-offs and mitigations